Move Electric Rating: four stars out of five

 The suspension is set relatively soft, which means the bZ4X rides well.
-It soaks up the occasionally bumpy roads of central Copenhagen with ease, and remained assured on some of the faster country roads in the Danish countryside.
+It soaks up bumpy city roads and broken-up UK lanes with ease, and remained assured at motorways speeds as well.
 It also offers impressive levels of refinement.

 Unlike some rivals, the bZ4X only features a standard and Eco drive model, and a single level of brake regeneration.
 You couldn’t quite drive the machine using a single pedal in that mode, but it did remain intuitive and simple to use.